 A Year of Intentional Discipleship

 What does it mean to be a maturing disciple of Jesus?
-Join us as we explore intentional discipleship on Sunday mornings, and consider deepening the conversation by joining a 8-week community Bible experience group in the new year.
+Join us as we explore intentional discipleship on Sunday mornings, and consider deepening the conversation by joining a 8-week discussion group this fall.

 Intentional Discipleship Brochure and Opportunities